Nivalyx/osu-wiki/wiki/Beatmapping/Overmapping/en.md

 # Overmapping

-In beatmapping, **overmapping** is a mapping technique where [hit objects](/wiki/Gameplay/Hit_object) are deliberately placed with a much higher contrast compared to what the song (or the ) the [difficulty](/wiki/Beatmap/Difficulty) normally calls for.
+In beatmapping, **overmapping** is a mapping technique where [hit objects](/wiki/Gameplay/Hit_object) are deliberately placed with a much higher contrast compared to what the song (or the rest of the map) normally calls for.

 This is usually done by adding unnecessarily large [jumps](/wiki/Beatmap/Pattern/osu!/Jump), [slider velocity](/wiki/Gameplay/Hit_object/Slider/Slider_velocity) changes, or by mapping to inaudible or non-existant sounds (i.e. adding notes on blue ticks when the song uses red ticks).